ImYuugen/fragment/README.md

 ## What is the Fragment Engine?

-The Fragment Engine is a modular game engine made for (platform) fighting games.
+The Fragment Engine is a modular game engine made for fighting games.

 What does this mean ?
 This means that by itself, it does nothing, you need to add [Shards](#shards) to make up a Gem (Pronounced [ɡeɪm])